 Choose the Vegetable Filling

 A benefit of making sushi rolls at home is that everyone, including the kids, can add their favorite vegetables.
 Some options include avocado, red bell pepper, carrots and cucumbers.
 Slice and cut your chosen veggies about as thin as matchsticks or smaller so the nori and rice can easily mold around the filling.
+You can even choose to add imitation crab meat to make California Rolls.

 Build the Rolls